github/codeql/docs/codeql/codeql-cli/creating-codeql-databases.rst

    are dependencies, the appropriate dependency manager (such as `dep
    <https://golang.github.io/dep/>`__).

-   The Go autobuilder attempts to automatically detect Go code in a repository, and only runs build scripts in an attempt to fetch dependencies.
+   The Go autobuilder attempts to automatically detect code written in Go in a repository, and only runs build scripts in an attempt to fetch dependencies.
 To force CodeQL to limit extraction to the files compiled by your build script, set the environment variable `CODEQL_EXTRACTOR_GO_BUILD_TRACING=on` or use the ``--command`` option to specify a